lavanet/docs/docs/faq.md

 This section is the same as the #FAQ channel in Discord.
 If you need further help hop on to our support channels there.
 :::

+## Dictionary

+#### Keyring
+The keyring holds the private/public keypairs used to interact with a node.
+For instance, a validator key needs to be set up before running the blockchain node, so that blocks can be correctly signed.
+The private key can be stored in different locations, called "backends", such as a file or the operating system's own key storage. ([learn more here](https://docs.cosmos.network/master/run-node/keyring.html))

 ## Nodes, Validators and Providers
 ### I have problems running the install scripts {#install-troubleshooting}